andresvia/editlib/README.md

 # editlib

-Simple editing library for bootstrap OS provisioning.
+Simple editing library to bootstrap more complex OS provisioning.